NonaSuomy/nonasuomy.github.io/_posts/2017-08-09-android-file-sync.md

             $bssedir $servuser@$servcon:$servpath
           ;;
           *)
-            echo "Not connected to Home WiFi"
+            echo "Not connected to your WiFi."
           ;;
         esac
         ;;